carlos-gmartin/carlos-gmartin/README.md

 👋 Hello, I'm Carlos G Martin Guillen!

-🚀 Software Enginner | 🌐 Open Source Enthusiast | 💡 Lifelong Learner
+🚀 Software Enginner | 🌐 Open Source Enthusiast

 👨‍💻 I'm passionate about creating innovative software solutions that solve real-world problems.
 My expertise spans a wide range of technologies, from front-end development using HTML, CSS, and JavaScript to back-end development with Python, Node.js, and more.